Efunroye Tinubu: Lagos

-When Oluwole died in 1841, Tinubu supported Akitoye (her brother in law) in his bid for the Obaship over Kosoko's.
+When Oluwole died in 1841, Tinubu supported Akitoye (her former brother-in-law) in his bid for the Obaship over Kosoko's.
 After Akitoye emerged Oba, he granted Tinubu favorable commercial concessions.
 Against the wish of his chiefs, Akitoye invited Kosoko back to Lagos and tried to placate him.
 Soon thereafter, Kosoko dislodged Akitoye from the throne.
 Considering Tinubu's alliance with Akitoye, she and other Akitoye supporters fled to Badagry when Kosoko became Oba in 1845.
 As a wealthy woman, Madam Tinubu was able to influence economic and political decisions during her time in Badagry.
 She tried to rally Akitoye's supporters to wage war against Kosoko.